HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="median-size-js.png",
-  caption="Median JavaScript resources by CMS.", description="Column chart showing the median weight of JavaScript resources downloaded in each of the top five most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1169405351&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
+  caption="Median JavaScript resources by CMS.", description="Column chart showing the median weight of JavaScript resources downloaded in each of the top five most adopted CMSs, for each device.
+In all cases the desktop and mobile sizes are identical.
+For WordPress it's 521 KB on both desktop and mobile, for Drupal it's 416 KB for both, for Joomla it's 452 KB, for Wix it's 1,318 KB, and finally for Squarespace it's 997 KB for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1169405351&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"